gpac/gpac/README.md

 GPAC is an open-source multimedia framework focused on modularity and standards compliance.
 GPAC provides tools to process, inspect, package, stream playback and interact with media content.
 Such content can be any combination of audio, video, subtitles, metadata, scalable graphics, encrypted media, 2D/3D graphics and ECMAScript.
-GPAC is best-known for its wide MP4 capabilities and is popular among video enthusiasts, academic researchers, standardization bodies, and profesional broadcasters.
+GPAC is best-known for its wide MP4 capabilities and is popular among video enthusiasts, academic researchers, standardization bodies, and professional broadcasters.

 For more information, visit [GPAC website](http://gpac.io)

-GPAC is distributed under the LGPL v2.1 or later and is also available, for most of it, under a [commercial license](https://www.gpac-licensing.com).
+GPAC is distributed under the LGPL v2.1 or later, and is also available, for most of it, under a [commercial license](https://www.gpac-licensing.com).

 # Features